sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 #### Concepts

-Concepturally we are stable on what sbt does:
+Concepturally, sbt has been stable on what it does:

 1. incremental compilation that supports Scala
 2. dependency management that's aware of Scala's binary compatibility
 3. task and plugins system that's extensible using Scala
 4. a text-based interactive shell

-The only thing that will change is the last point.
+The only thing that we plan to change is the last point.
 In sbt 1.0, we will replace the interactive shell with sbt server that's accessible via JSON API and a text-based client.